 How long is the Big Burns Supper?

 The events vary – some events such as “Le Haggis” show for multiple nights, whereas other acts like the headliners only performing once.

 Where is the Big Burns Supper 2022?

 Normally the Big Burns Supper is held annually in Dumfries.
-In 2019, many of the larger ticketed events take place in the Spiegeltent, which is set up in the city centre just off White Sands road.
+In 2020, many of the larger ticketed events will take place in the Spiegeltent, which is set up in the city centre just off White Sands road.
 This is a large, heated tent with seating that can accommodate a few hundred people, and it makes for a fun location for the performances.

 There are also events held at a number of other venues around Dumfries, as well as at Ellisland Farm, slightly north of the city center.